 There are many ways to reach your goal the best is to create new habits.
 Here are some suggestions to help you take steps to create new habits and strive for your goals.

 One way to stay committed to your new habits is to find someone or a group who will do a challenge with you.
 Having a buddy, a friend or two is motivating and encouraging.
 When you have an accountability partner or group, you are more likely to stay committed to your goal.
 Ironically, self-commitment is not as strong as group commitment.
 You never want to let someone down.

 Commit to daily consistency.

-When starting a new habit consistency is important.
-By creating a new habit that you action daily, you set new patterns.
+When starting a new habit, consistency is important.
+By creating a new habit that you take daily action on, you set new patterns.
 Eventually, the habit becomes part of your routine, your way of life.
-When you are not consistent it is easier to give up.
+When you are not consistent, it is easier to give up.
 For example, if your goal is to meditate but you only do this ad-hoc, a few times a week, with time it is easy to just stop.
-Thus, without consistency creating a new habit is not formed.
+Thus, without consistency, creating a new habit is not formed.